 Liwonde National Park is 550km2 it is one of the most beautiful parks in the country and one of the far less travelled in Africa!
 The park is situated 160km North of Blantyre on the left bank of the Shire River, Southern Lake Malawi and was founded in 1973.

 Liwonde National Park offers one of the densest concentrations of wildlife in Africa!
 You will have the opportunity to spot a lot of elephant as the park hosts around 900 elephants!
 The elephant population has grown so much in the past years that it has become hard for them to survive, this is why some of them have been transported to Nkhotakota Wildlife Reserve for what is being called “the biggest elephant translocation in Malawi”.

 Apart from elephants, the park is inhabited by hundreds of crocs and hippos, antelope, zebra and buffalo.
 Liwonde National Park is also a birders paradise with more than 300 different species!
 Liwonde National park includes a sanctuary for black rhino – now hosting 16 of them.

-Boat safaris: Liwonde National park is very renowned for its boats safari during which you will have the opportunity to get very close to hippos and crocs but also experience the amazing birdlife.
+Boat safaris: Liwonde National park is very renowned for its boat safari during which you will have the opportunity to get very close to hippos and crocs but also experience the amazing birdlife.